Vivit-R/roll/README.txt

 If you only want to roll one die, the preceding '1' may be omitted:
 > d20   # roll one twenty-sided die

+The string "d%" is accepted as a synonym for "1d100":
+> d%    # roll one one-hundred-sided die

+You are not limited to the dice that are geometrically possible in real life, you may roll dice with any natural number of faces:
+> d13
+> d47
+> d23

 Similarly, as in the GURPS books, the following '6' may be omitted for rolls only involving six-sided dice:
 > 3d    # roll three six-sided dice

 Do note, however, that a lone letter 'd' is not accepted as a synonym for 1d6.

 The letter d is considered its own operator, the 'dice operator', and is thus not sensitive to whitespace between it and its operands; '3 d 6' is the same as